Samir-atra/Experiments_and-_Improvements/README.md

-working to implement this paper:    http://people.tamu.edu/~sji/classes/LR.pdf      and looks like it's not thorough and good enough
+working to implement this introduction:    http://people.tamu.edu/~sji/classes/LR.pdf      and looks like it's not thorough and good enough.

 to be continued after getting better understanding to optimization techniques